base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 Click "Simulate Transaction".

-We will be performing 5 validations and extract the domain hash and message hash to approve on your Ledger:
+We will be performing 3 validations and then we'll extract the domain hash and message hash to approve on your Ledger then verify completion:

 1. Validate integrity of the simulation.
 2. Validate correctness of the state diff.